malmarz/website/content/en/courses/350/final-project/_index.md

   Each team will be given 10 minutes to demonstrate their web application and show that it works.
 In the ten minutes you need to perform the following:
   1. Introduce the team members and the general idea of the web application
   2. Demonstrate the main operation in the app from your choosing and not necessarily all the features.
 But make sure you show the best parts of your application and show that it is well designed and works (Try to sell it to me or get me to invest in it).
-  3. Be prepared for a Q&A session about the idea of the app (why you think it is valuable), using th app, and technical questions about the app.
+  3. Be prepared for a Q&A session about your improvements to the app (how you made it more valuable), using the app, and technical questions about the app.

   In the demo, you will mostly be evaluated based on:
   - How well you utilize your time
-  - How well you present your web app and convince us of its value
+  - How well you present your web app and convince us of its added value
   - How well the features you implemented meet the main requirements of the app
   - How well you have prepared the app (be sure to include test data and plan how you will show your app)
   - How well you answers questions (whether technical about the app/design or business about the idea)
   - How well your application works

+### 2. The Design (10%)

+TThe design effort of the team will be based on:
+- The appropriateness of the ERD
+- The requirements gathered and written into the ticketing system (be sure not to delete any ticket, even the ones you do not work on)
+- Whether you meet the requirements set by the customer in their description or not.
+You are welcome for this project to go beyond what the customer asked for, but be sure to cover the requirements.

-### 2. The Collaboration (25%)
+### 3. The Collaboration (30%)

 Teams are expected to utilize what they have learned in this course about GitHub and Collaboration.
 Evaluation will be based on:
 - How well you get everyone involved in project development and management